Failproof Pinterest Cookies – A Decorated Sugar Cookie Recipe

 How to Make Royal Icing

-Step 1 — In a mixer, combine the meringue powder and powdered sugar on low.
+1 — In a mixing bowl, mix the meringue powder and powdered sugar on low speed.

 Sweet Everything Sugar Cookies aka Pinterest Failproof! - Sugar & Cloth